UoB-COMSM0110/2024-group-10/README.md

 ##### Scenario 1: Navigate with Ease

 >*As a player, I want a straightforward and easy-to-understand interface so that I can quickly get started without spending time learning complex operations.
-This will allow me to focus*
+This will allow me to focus.*

 ##### Scenario 2: Master of Modes

->*As a player, I want to be able to choose between different game modes such as campaign, endless, and speed modes.
+>*As a player, I want to be able to choose between different difficulty levels such as easy, challenging, and hard mode.
 This flexibility allows me to tailor the game experience to my preferences and skill level, enhancing engagement and satisfaction.*

 ##### Scenario 3: Embrace the Challenge